 I’ll spread my wings (hands in armpits and flap) And cheep, cheep, cheep.

-Book: Choose one about all the different animals that lay eggs.
-Some to choose from, in order from my favorite to less preferred.
+Non-Fiction Book: Choose one about all the different animals that lay eggs.
+Here are some to choose from, in order from my favorite to less preferred.
 (The first three are “guessing games” which is always fun in circle time.
 They cover several creatures with two page-spreads each: there’s a “teaser” page that shows a nice illustration and gives some clues, then it asks listeners to guess what is growing inside the egg.
 The next page reveals the answer.)